ArivoliR/ID2090/assignment_1/question_1/writeup.md

 ```

 Now you'll find a file thats been compressed around 10 times.
-Use file function to figure out which, rename the file to the correspodining suffix
+Use file command to figure out which, rename the file to the correspodining suffix
 (5.txt shld be renamed to 5.gz so that you can used gzip decompress)

 final output: